alphagov/govuk-import-export-prototype/answer/report-dumping.markdown

 Importing goods into the EU at an unfairly low price is known as ‘dumping’.

-If you observe dumping and think it’s damaging your market, you can report it to the European Community (EC).
+If you observe dumping and think it’s damaging your business, you can report it to the European Community (EC).

 You must show that at least 25% of EU production is affected.
 You’ll usually need the help of your [trade association](https://www.ukecc-services.net/ukpbata.cfm) to prove this.